maxhu08/dotfiles/README.md

 # dotfiles

+> [!IMPORTANT]
-> **NOTICE** If you are looking for my old dotfiles (which do not use stow), you can find them in https://github.com/maxhu08/dotfiles-old
+> If you are looking for my old dotfiles (which do not use stow), you can find them in https://github.com/maxhu08/dotfiles-old

 This repo contains all my configs I use.